MailTape/MailTape-v1/_posts/2014-09-21-Harleighblu.md

 ---

 <p id="introduction">
-This morning, we're back and with a lady: please welcome [Harleighblu Soundcloud'](https://soundcloud.com/harleighblu).</p>
+This morning, we're back and with a lady: please welcome [Harleighblu](https://soundcloud.com/harleighblu "Harleighblu Soundcloud'").</p>

 # Soul Vibes

-[Harleighblu Facebook'](https://www.facebook.com/HarleighbluOfficial) was raised with soul and rare grooves in the feeding bottle.
+[Harleighblu](https://www.facebook.com/HarleighbluOfficial "Harleighblu Facebook'") was raised with soul and rare grooves in the feeding bottle.
 That's maybe what explain the fact that she've been very talented from a very young age.
-Now on Tru Thoughts, the [Harleighblu's Tru Thoughts Page](http://www.tru-thoughts.co.uk/artists/harleighblu) delights us with her punchy and sometimes more introverts songs.
+Now on Tru Thoughts, the [Diva](http://www.tru-thoughts.co.uk/artists/harleighblu "Harleighblu's Tru Thoughts Page") delights us with her punchy and sometimes more introverts songs.
 Hope you'll enjoy.

 # Her morning inspiration